 Yu Ziyuan broke a vase standing by her dresser.

 And for the years that followed, his every prediction came true.
-A-Cheng threw tantrums and screamed and cried, but Wei Ying was mischievous and bright, and soon enough rancor was replaced by laughter.
+A-Cheng threw tantrums and screamed and cried, but Wei Ying was mischievous and bright, and soon enough rancor was replaced with laughter.
 Jiang Fengmian succinctly announced the coming of a new member of the Jiang sect to his disciples and taught Wei Ying everything he knew, paying no mind at all to the gossip, to the sideways glances and murmurs.

 Wei Ying had inherited it all from her.
 He took to cultivation like a starved animal to freshwater, progressing faster and better than any other disciple his age.
 Jiang Fengmian named him senior disciple, despite the bare five days separating him and A-Cheng in age.
 Yu Ziyuan seethed and simmered in her unending bitterness.

 Those days at the Lotus Pier were filled with laughter despite the tension.
 Wei Ying soon learned to laugh and smile wide and unhindered, to move and touch and run like the worst of them.
-Like his mother, he grew handsome rather than pretty, tall and lean and scrappy; a very far cry from the stories of silks and sweetness taught to all young alpha.
+Like his mother, he grew handsome rather than pretty, tall and lean and scrappy; a very far cry from the stories of silks and sweetness taught to all young qianyuan.
 He wore clothes fit for running around in.
 He tied his hair up with a simple red string.
 Everywhere he went the scent of honey followed him, marred only by sweat, by dust, by the smell of cooked meat.

 Then they all grew.
 From children to teenagers, to almost-adults.
 Jin Zixuan came to visit more often now that A-Li came close to being of marrying age.
 Jiang Fengmian saw the boy’s eyes trail off of her to look at the newly-named Wei Wuxian instead; he thought of his own eyes leaving Yu Ziyuan’s pretty face to follow the sound of Cangse Sanren’s laughter, and he said nothing at all.